 - All participant information, both hard copy and electronic, will be stored securely and retained at least until 31 December 2026 to meet the requirements of our funders.

-- This information will be used to evaluate this project and to report to the Big Lottery Fund and European Social Fund for monitoring purposes.
+- This information will be used to evaluate this project and to report to The National Lottery Community fund and European Social Fund for monitoring purposes.
 Participants may be contacted by these funders to discuss their involvement in the project.

 - We will dispose of all participant information, both hard copy and electronic, in a secure manner after 31st December 2026 or later if required by our funders.

 If participants wish to view the information that the programme holds about them, they should formally apply in writing to the Building Bridges Programme Manager, Community First, Unit C2 Beacon Business Centre, Hopton Park, Devizes, Wiltshire, SN10 2EY.